TheChenGroup/ferminet-force/README.md

 # Calculating Force in FermiNet

-This is a package to calculate force in [FermiNet](https://github.com/deepmind/ferminet)
+This repository contains the codebase for the paper [Interatomic force from neural network based variational quantum Monte Carlo](https://doi.org/10.1063/5.0112344).
+If you use this code in your work, please [cite our paper](#citation).

 ## Note